grossen/eduantech.docpad/src/documents/about.html.md

 - It was built using DocPad, the Node.js based static website generator (yes this website is static).
 - It is being hosted by my good friend [Daniel Voogsgerd](https://github.com/DanielVoogsgerd) and his company [RealiseWeb](http://realiseweb.nl).
 Instead of giving you a server that works with everything, he provides you with a server that works for *you*.
 - It makes use of [jQuery](http://jquery.com/) (duh) and [Modernizr.js](http://modernizr.com/) as well.
-- The title font is the [Merriweather](http://www.google.com/fonts/specimen/Merriweather) font, the content font is the [Open Sans](http://www.google.com/fonts/specimen/Open+Sans) font.
+- The title font is the [Merriweather](http://www.google.com/fonts/specimen/Merriweather) font, the content font is the [Source Sans Pro](http://www.google.com/fonts/specimen/Source+Sans+Pro) font.
 Both beautiful fonts that go along well.

 I don't think I missed anything important...
 If you want to contact me please go to my [Contact Me](/contact.html) page.